 Position after Black's 12th move

-What is the shortest stalemate game in which all 16 units of the immobilised side remain on the board?
+What is the shortest stalemate game in which all 32 units remain on the board?
 The best answer is often attributed to Sam Loyd when proper credit goes to his American compatriot, Charles Wheeler.
 The latter was the first to devise this ingenious 12-move sequence: 1.a4 c5 2.d4 d6 3.Qd2 e5 4.Qf4 e4 5.h3 Be7 6.Qh2 Bh4 7.Ra3 Be6 8.Rg3 Bb3 9.Sd2 Qa5 10.d5 e3 11.c4 f5 12.f3 f4.
 Some alternative variations are possible, such as one that exchanges the places of Black’s pinning queen and dark-squared bishop.
 As T. R. Dawson explained in Ultimate Themes (1938), the task originated in 1882 and Wheeler published his 12-mover a few years later, surpassing earlier efforts.
 It wasn’t until 1895 that the task was re-set elsewhere, prompting Loyd and a few other problemists to rediscover Wheeler’s game and similar solutions.

 Shortest double-stalemate game